Girl dies after wandering away, falling into SW Harris County pond, sheriff says - NewsBreak

 The customer asked for multiple nail applications, and at the end, the employee told her the total was $280, deputies said.
 That's when the altercation happened.

+Indigo Garza murder: 20-year-old killed in retaliation over robbery during drug deal, filing reads

+A day after Indigo Garza's mother spoke to ABC13, police revealed the main players accused in the young woman's death more than six months ago.

-19-year-old charged in crash that killed motorcyclist in north Harris County granted $75,000 bond
+19-year-old charged in crash that killed motorcyclist in north Harris County, sheriff says

-The victim fought for his life but died from his injuries days after the crash, the sheriff said.
-The driver says he stopped after he felt impact, but surveillance shows otherwise.
+The 21-year-old victim fought for his life but succumbed to his injuries days following the crash, the sheriff said.

 Part of Downtown Aquarium's facade collapses, injuring woman